eliteprox/InfoCannon/README.md

    4. You will be prompted which pages you want to grant access to, leave all checked or change the selections, click **Next**.
    5. Leave both **Manage your Pages** and **Publish as Pages you manage** set to **Yes**.
    6. Click **Done**.
 Click **OK**.
-9. Copy the Access Token code generated in Graph API Explorer
+9. From Graph API Explorer, select and copy the **Access Token** code you generated.
 10. Open **InfoCannon** and paste the access token into the **Access Key** textbox.
 11. From InfoCannon, set the **Page ID** accordingly:
    * If using the User Access Token to post to your own page, enter  **me**.